Guide for Witnesses appearing before Assembly Committees

 18. To avail of any of these services, or to advise of additional adjustments, please contact the committee office as soon as possible to discuss your requirements.

-19. Witnesses may wish to familiarise themselves with the work of the committee by browsing the relevant committee web pages at www.niassembly.gov.uk.
-People with disabilities experiencing difficulties accessing information on the website should contact the committee office – contact details can be found at paragraph 37.
+19. Witnesses may wish to familiarise themselves with the work of the committee by browsing the relevant committee web pages.
+People with disabilities experiencing difficulties accessing information on the website should contact the committee office – contact details can be found on the committee web pages.

 WHERE DO COMMITTEES MEET?